stevendesu/minimux/README.md

 # Minimux #

->A minimist state management library (inspired by Redux)
+>A minimalist state management library (inspired by Redux)
 >
 >v1.0.0
 >